Do they go bad? Yep, they sure do! Chicken and ducks eggs have a pretty good shelf life. But how long do eggs last really?

 I asked my son to come in the kitchen and tell me what he smelled, and he agreed it smelled like eggs.
 So I had some eggs sitting on the counter.

 They were old, admittedly.
 The boys are supposed to collect them and put them in the fridge, but they were slacking on that job.
+Sometimes we leave a few eggs on the counter, especially if the fridge is full!

 Reluctantly, I looked through the cartons on the counter, and the smell kept getting worse and worse.
 Then, I spotted it!
 An egg that literally popped!

 When I got it outside to throw it in the woods, I tried to remove it carefully from the carton and then it hit me, like a ton of bricks!
-The smell of dead animal.
+The smell of dead animals.
 Ew!

 How Long Do Eggs Last on The Counter?